orientechnologies/orientdb-docs/java/Java-Query-API.md

 The content (the properties) of an OResult can be retrieved using `getProperty(String)`.
 OResult also provides a `getPropertyNames()` method that returns all the property names in current row.

-You can extract a persistent entity from an OResult (in case it actyally represents a vertex, an edge or a document) using the following methods
+You can extract a persistent entity from an OResult (in case it actually represents a vertex, an edge or a document) using the following methods

 ```java